The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition metrics.

 7. Click the Confirm and Save Changes button to save the new metric.

 When you save a new metric for the first time we will import data back to midnight of the current day.
-New values are visible to the end-user within 5-10 minutes.
+Metric values are visible to the end-user within 5-10 minutes and will include data that's received from the point of creation forward.

 If the import of more historical data is required, send your request to email@example.com.